cotarr/collab-auth-dev-tools/debug/README.md

 debug and test the collab-auth web server application.
 This debug/README.md file includes instructions for running these tests.

-Note: OAuth 2 grant types Implicit Grant and Password Grant are excluded from these tests because these are generally considered deprecated.
+Note: OAuth 2 grant types Implicit Grant and Password Grant are  considered deprecated.
+The runner includes a demo of each for learning purposes.

 ## List of scripts